mediadrop/mediadrop/doc/install/index.rst

 **Production Server:**
    MediaCore is WSGI-based so there are many possible ways to deploy it.
+   The built in Paste server does a great job for development, but you may want to run MediaCore from a more performant webserver.
    Below are two of the most popular methods:

 a. ``mod_fastcgi`` is simplest and will work with most shared hosting